 Winton's main claim to fame is that Waltzing Matilda, the famous Australian bush ballad, was first performed at the North Gregory Hotel on April 6th, 1895.

-Written by Andrew Barton Patterson at nearby Dagworth Station, the song became Australia's inofficial national anthem.
+Written by Andrew Barton Paterson at nearby Dagworth Station, the song became Australia's unofficial national anthem.

 The track off the highway is well-signposted.
 It is a short walk from the car park to a the waterhole, passing a series of information signs.

-The area around Winton is opal country and home of the unique matrix opal.
+The area around Winton is also known as opal country and home of the unique matrix opal.
 It is a special form of boulder opal which is only found in this part of Queensland.